Large Language Model Sentinel: LLM Agent for Adversarial Purification: Preliminary

-\subsection{Adversarial Attcks on LLMs}
+\subsubsection{Adversarial Attcks on LLMs}

-Given a target LLM $f_t$ with task instruction, input $x$, and correct output $y$, the adversarial attacks aim to find the adversarial examples $x'$ that can fool the target LLM $f_t$ on classification tasks.
-The adversarial examples $x'$ can be obtained by the LLM itself $f_{atk}$ with different system prompt \citep{xu2023llm},
+Given a target LLM $f_t$ with task instruction, input $x$, and correct label $y$, attackers aim to find the adversarial examples $x'$ that can fool the target LLM $f_t$ on classification tasks.
+The adversarial examples $x'$ can be obtained by the LLM itself $f_{atk}$ with different system prompt \cite{xu2023llm},

 where $\delta$ represents textual perturbations from a series of candidate sets for modifications, which are made at the character level, word level, or sentence level.
-In a specific instance, the system prompt of $f_t$ can be: \textit{``Analyze the tone of this statement and respond with either `positive' or `negative'.''} and the system prompt of corresponding $f_{atk}$ can be: \textit{``Your task is to generate a new sentence that keeps the same semantic meaning as the original one but be classified as a different label.''} There are more details in \cref{PromptAttack}.
+In a specific instance, the system prompt of $f_t$ can be: \textit{``Analyze the tone of this statement and respond with either `positive' or `negative'.''} and the system prompt of corresponding $f_{atk}$ can be: \textit{``Your task is to generate a new sentence that keeps the same semantic meaning as the original one but be classified as a different label.''} There are more details in Appendix B.

-\subsection{Evaluations of LLMs Robustness}
+\subsubsection{Evaluations of LLMs Robustness}

-To evaluate the effectiveness of the defense method, we follow the setting from \citet{wang2021adversarial,xu2023llm}, using the attack success rate (ASR) and traditional robust accuracy (RA) on the adversarial examples as measures of the robustness of the defense method.
+To evaluate the effectiveness of the defense method, we follow the setting from \cite{wang2021adversarial,xu2023llm}, using the attack success rate (ASR) and traditional robust accuracy (RA) on the adversarial examples as measures of the robustness of the defense method.

 where $\mathbbm{1}[\cdot] \in \{0, 1\}$ is an indicator function. $D$ is the original test dataset and $D'$ is the adversarial example dataset, and $N$ is the number of examples.
 The lower the ASR, the higher the RA, indicating greater model robustness.